sst/guide/_examples/how-to-use-kinesisstream-in-your-serverless-app.md

 Our [API](https://docs.serverless-stack.com/constructs/api) simply has one endpoint (the root).
 When we make a `POST` request to this endpoint the Lambda function called `handler` in `src/lambda.js` will get invoked.

-We also pass in the url of our KinesisStream name to our API as an environment variable called `streamName`.
+We also pass in the stream name to our API as an environment variable called `streamName`.
 And we allow our API to send messages to the KinesisStream we just created.

 ## Adding function code

-We will create two functions, one for handling the API request, and one for the consumer.
+We will create three functions, one for handling the API request, and the other two for the consumers.

 {%change%} Replace the `src/lambda.js` with the following.